SpottedBush/CLIP-Vision-NLP/README.md

-# CLIP-Vision-NLP-
+# CLIP Implementation with Fashion Product Dataset

-CLIP using the Fashion Product Image Dataset.
-Combines images and text.
+This project implements CLIP (Contrastive Language-Image Pretraining) from scratch using PyTorch and is tested on the Fashion Product Image Dataset.

-CLIP (Contrastive Language-Image Pretraining)
+## Installation

+1. Clone this repository.
+2. Install the required dependencies:

 clip_project/
 │